Bangladesh: 7 Islamist militants sentenced to death over cafe attack | DW | 27.11.2019

 "Charges against them were proved beyond any doubt.
 The court gave them the highest punishment," public persecutor Golam Sarwar Khan told reporters after the verdict was announced in Dhaka.

+Read more: Bangladesh cafe attack one year on: 'Dhaka continues to downplay jihadist threat'

-One of the eight men who were accused was acquitted.
-The men were accused of plotting the attack, including planning logistics and making bombs.
+One of the eight men accused was acquitted.
+The men were accused of plotting the attack, including using firearms, financing terrorism and making bombs.

 They belong to the group Jamaat-al-Mujahideen Bangladesh, a group that seeks to establish sharia law in the mostly Muslim country.